記事内にプロモーションを含むことがあります

 When in face edit mode, the center point can be displayed on the polygon face.

-The way to do this is while in edit mode, open the viewport overlay and check "center" under mesh edit mode.
+The way to do this is while in edit mode, viewport overlay, open the “Mesh Edit Mode Overlay” menu that appears next to it, and check the “Center” item.

 The center point of the polygon face is only displayed and has no particular effect on how polygons are selected.
 (In Maya, there is a setting that allows center point selection = polygon selection.)